Twelve incredible examples of avant-garde architecture

 Museum of Human Evolution in Burgos

-Paradoxically, the city of Burgos has chosen to show visitors the origins of man in a modern building.
-Architect and painter Juan Navarro Baldeweg conceived of the building as a reproduction of the Atapuerca Mountains (one of the most important Prehistoric archaeological sites in the world) in the city.
-It is a large box of light that also serves as a viewing point of the historic centre.
+Although it may seem surprising, the city of Burgos has made a strong commitment to modernity to show visitors the origins of humankind.
+The architect and painter Juan Navarro Baldeweg conceived this building as a reproduction of the Sierra de Atapuerca (one of the most important prehistoric sites in the world) within the city.
+A large light box that also serves as a viewpoint overlooking the historic centre.

 -